3ghin5/hatelace/tpt.md

 What are your feelings about PII and your exposure?

+ * While it is useful to store user information and progress on a webpage, it should not record any information beyond the minimum needed.

 Describe good and bad passwords?
 What is another step that is used to assist in authentication.

+ * Good passwords are random and long, use a wide variety of letters, symbols and numbers; while bad passwords are common and guessed easily.

 Try to describe Symmetric and Asymmetric encryption.